lenazun/context/readme.md

 About
 ---------------------

-News Context Explorer (NCE) helps to find people, places and nouns referenced by news articles (or any other text, but it works better with News articles).
+News Context Explorer (NCE) helps to find people, places and nouns referenced in a given text file.
 It was built thinking of translators and news readers in a second language.
 After uploading a text file or providing an article URL, NCE will find names, places, organizations and other relevant words with their links to Wikipedia, as well as images, maps and other contextual information in 10 languages.

 ### Features: